justinlecorre/Cohort-Analysis/README.md

 Email marketing campaign

-- Develop an email campaign to retarget customers in the months following the holiday period
+- Develop an email campaign to target customers in the months following the holiday period
-- This could be a personalised email campaign to target seasonal buyers with emails tailored based on their particular behaviour
+- This could be a personalised email campaign to target seasonal buyers with messages tailored based on their particular behaviour
-- Such communication with customers based on their specific interests could increase retention beyond November

 Customer loyalty programme

 - Implementing a customer loyalty programme could provide an incentive for these customers to return outside of the holiday period
+- This could be in the form of rewards, discounts and offers.

+Such strategies could engage customers and increase retention beyond the holiday season.